naqibam/CandyEggAuto/README.md

 # CandyEggAuto
-KolMafia script to use quickly use the candy egg deviler
+KolMafia script to quickly use the candy egg deviler

 This script checks your inventory for the candy in your inventory that you have the most of, and converts 3 of them into deviled candy egg.